Table of Contents

 - Background Extraction.
 This is part automatic and part manual.
 It’s also very quick and easy.
 I’ve found this is better than manually removing the gradient in Photoshop or even using paid plugins like Gradient Xterminator or other similar tools.
 I always use this tool prior to my final processing in Photoshop.

 - Remove the green noise.
 This is an excellent one-click function that takes out a bit more noise.
 It works in the green channel.
 It does help a little.
-I leave my noise reduction until my processing steps in Photoshop and do not do them in Siril.
+I leave my noise reduction until my processing steps in Photoshop.
 However, I have only looked very quickly at the different noise-reduction tools that Siril has on offer.
 Perhaps I will return to using these again another time.
 Furthermore, as always in this game, try things out and experiment for yourself.
 We all have different preferences, different equipment, and different circumstances under which we image and process.

-- I then save my file as a.tiff and go to Photoshop to do the final processing to get my images to the stage that I want them to be at.
+- I then save my image in .tiff file format and go to Photoshop to do the final processing to get my images to the stage that I want them to be at.
 This is the truly fun and creative part!

-OK, so this is what I have discovered from using Siril compared with other software downloads.
-I hope that this has helped you decide what you need to do and whether Siril might be the best choice for you.
+OK, so this is what I have discovered from using this software.
+I hope that this has helped you decide what you need to do and whether this program might be the best choice for you.

-Latest update: The Siril download file has been updated a number of times, and the latest version has added new processing tools, which are generally said to be very good.
-I have only tried a few of them, so I cannot claim to be an expert on the many new tools they have.
-I will experiment with these and make further updates here when I have tried them.
+Latest update: The download file has been updated a number of times, and the latest version has added new processing tools, which are very good and easy to use.
+I have only tried a few of them, so I cannot claim to be an expert.
+I will experiment with these and make further updates here when I have tried all of them.

 This is quite straightforward.
 Go to this page and follow the instructions: